-It's that easy, and with skyrocketing tuition, a community college is the perfect, inexpensive headstart to the rest of your life.
+It's that easy, and with skyrocketing tuition, a community college is the perfect, inexpensive head start to the rest of your life.

-Apply today and start the path to a new future!
+Enroll today and start the path to a new future!

-An Associate Degree is rich in general education courses that results in students having a very well-rounded education.
+An Associate degree is rich in general education courses that results in students having a very well-rounded education.
 Studies include coursework in the humanities, social sciences, sciences, oral communications, written communications and mathematics.
-While the Associate Degree helps students gain useful career skills, it is typically designed as a stepping stone to a Bachelor’s Degree program.
-For students seeking a two-year technical or career-oriented degree, consideration should be given to earning an Associates of Applied Science (AAS) Degree.
+While the associate degree helps students gain useful career skills, it is typically designed as a stepping stone to a bachelor’s degree program.
+For students seeking a two-year technical or career-oriented degree, consideration should be given to earning an Associates of Applied Science (AAS) degree.

 How long it takes to complete the degree depends on how many credits a student takes per semester.
 The general rule is that if students want to finish in two years, they need to take at least 15 credits per semester.
 It is okay to take longer than two years to finish and it is recommended that students only take as many credits as they can juggle with other factors in their lives.